mattermost/mattermost-developer-documentation/site/content/extend/server/hello-world.md

 Mattermost plugins extend the server using a Go API.
 You'll need a functioning Go environment, so follow [Go's Getting Started](https://golang.org/doc/install) guide if needed.

 You'll also need a Mattermost server to install and test the plugin.
-This server must have an enterprise license and "Enable" and "EnableUploads" set to true in the "PluginSettings" section of its config file.
+This server must have "Enable" and "EnableUploads" set to true in the "PluginSettings" section of its config file.

 ## Building the Plugin